hilbix/mc/README.md

 > A: It works as designed.
 But see "I found a bug!".

 - Q: Can you add plugin XYZ.
 > A: Nope.
-But you can.  `cd contrib; git submodule add URL-of-your-plugin-builder pluginname; cd pluginname; vim Makefile`.
-See `plugins` for example.
+But you can.  `git submodule add URL-of-your-plugin-builder contrib/pluginname; cd contrib; vim Makefile`.
+> See `compile/` for example.

 - Q: License?
 > A: Are you kidding?
 This?
 Free, what else!
 Parts of the software linked here is Open Source with different licenses, of course.